TheNicGard/DungeonStar/manual/manual-draft.md

 # Items

 There are several items to be found within *The Depression* to help you on your quest to finding the *Dungeon Star*.

+## Equipment

+Weapons (represented by **)**) are scattered throughout the dungeon, and better weapons can be found deeper from the surface.
+The damage that a weapon deals is represented by a hit dice (e.g. a dagger does 1d4 damage, or 1-4 points of damage), plus the weapon's enchantment.

+Weapons (represented by **[**) are similarly scattered throughout the dungeon, and better armor can be found deeper from the surface.
+A piece of armor has an armor class (e.g. a leather helmet has an armor class of 1), plus the armor's enchantment.
+The likelihood that an attack will land decreases with a higher armor class.

 ## Potions and Scrolls